primev/mev-commit/tools/l1-tx-volume-indexer/README.md

 - `-print-sample N`: log N sample hashes for insert/update sets
 - `-only-old-lending`: restrict updates to rows where existing `is_lending=1`
 - `-compare-only-old-swapvol-gt0`: dry-run comparison filter for swap volume discrepancies

+## Tombstone rate guard
+If the Covalent 404 rate exceeds 10% of attempted transactions in a single run, **all tombstones are suppressed** for that run.
+This prevents mass false-tombstoning during Covalent outages where 404s are returned for valid on-chain transactions.
+Suppressed transactions are retried naturally on the next scheduled run.

 ## Notes
 - `processed_l1_txns_v2.l1_tx_hash` is stored as `hash_norm` (no `0x` prefix).